c3lang/c3-web/src/content/docs/Generic Programming/macros.md

 ### `$vaexpr`

 Returns the argument as an unevaluated expression.
-Multiple uses will evaluate the expression multiple times, this corresponds to `#` parameters.
+Multiple uses will evaluate the expression multiple times.
+This corresponds to `#` parameters.

 ### `$vatype`